datadrivenenvirolab/cop27_datathon/README.md

 #### Submission process

 All submissions should be made via the GitHub repository.
+Included with all submissions should be a visual presentation that describes your work.
+Some examples of the form this visual presentation can take is: a slide deck, video, written description, or website.
 To submit your project, please
 1. Fork a copy of the datathon repository
 2. Navigate to the folder of the prompt you wish to provide a submission for
 3. Create a subfolder under the Submissions/&lt;Prompt Theme&gt;/&lt;Prompt folder&gt; with the format “TeamName_PromptTitle”
-4. Include/Embed any documentation and/or presentations in the README file
+4. Include/Embed relevant documentation and/or presentations in the README file
 5. Include any relevant code snippets and/or datasets
 6. Submit a pull request to the repository